skellis46/slipbox/improvisation and the threshold of the self.md

 -- https://shinyspores.co.uk/unraveling-the-dream-documentary-review/
 -- that loosening or weakening of the top-down -- makes perfect sense.

 > We probably don't think much about proprioception because, in some sense, it's always there, but the simple fact that you can touch your nose with your eyes shut – try it! – demonstrates the essential role it plays in all our actions.
 From the perspective of active inference, touching my nose means allowing a suite of proprioceptive predictions about hand movement and position to become self-fulfilling – to overwhelm the sensory evidence that my fingers are currently not touching my nose.
 Precision weighting again plays an important role here.
 In order for proprioceptive predictions to make themselves come true, the prediction errors that are telling the brain where the body actually is must be attenuated, or down-weighted.
-This can be thought of as the opposite of paying attention – a kind of ‘disattention' to the body, which allows it to move.[@seth-2018-being]
+This can be thought of as the opposite of paying attention – a kind of 'disattention' to the body, which allows it to move.[@seth-2018-being]

 Disattention presents a productive paradox: attending less to the body as something to be monitored and controlled may allow more movement and sensory experience to emerge.
 In the dancing, this offers a possible mechanism for the shift from deliberate organisation towards being moved.